 Enjoy!

-HOW TO STORE SHRIMP EGG ROLLS
+HOW TO STORE THE EGG ROLLS

 This recipe for shrimp egg rolls makes 4 servings.
 So, if you're serving 'em as an appetizer or with other dishes - like these har gow dumplings or these Chinese green beans - you should have more than enough for dinner.
+You might even end up with some leftovers to eat the following day/s.

-HOW TO REHEAT SHRIMP EGG ROLLS
+HOW TO REHEAT THE EGG ROLLS

 When it comes to reheating leftover egg rolls, I recommend using the oven.
 Simply place your egg rolls on a baking sheet lined with parchment paper and heat 'em at 350°F for about 10-12 minutes or until they are fully warmed.

 Alternatively, you can also use an air fryer to reheat the egg rolls.
-For the air fryer, place the egg rolls in the air fryer basket and heat them at 375°F for about 4-5 minutes or until thoroughly warm and crispy.
+For the air fryer, just place the egg rolls in the air fryer basket and heat them at 375°F for about 4-5 minutes or until thoroughly warm and crispy.

 FAQS ABOUT THIS SHRIMP EGG ROLL RECIPE